Women in the Soviet–Afghan War: Women in the military

+In the Armed Forces of the Democratic Republic of Afghanistan

 The war years saw a number of firsts for women in the Afghan military.
 In 1983, Khatool Mohammadzai became the first woman from the country to be trained as a paratrooper.
 However, she was denied combat positions, so she served as an instructor training soldiers for paratroop and commando roles during the war.
 In 1989, Latifa Nabizada and her sister Laliuma became the first two women pilots to join the Afghan military school in the Afghan Air Force, becoming finally admitted after having been denied admission several times on "medical grounds."

-Some Afghan women attained prominence for their roles in combat, such as Bibi Ayesha, a female warlord who fought against the Soviet invasion.
+According to British academic Anthony Hyman, "the PDPA regime made much of its recruitment of Afghan women in the towns to form women's militias and special defence forces.
+It claimed to be training many thousands of women in weapons skills, especially in the capital.
+Women featured regularly in Afghan TV propaganda films about how the people were rallying around the government.
+Female militia units, though, were seen only in formal parades, and never in combat."

 A number of women were also involved in the Defense of the Revolution irregular paramilitary and popular militia units created by the Communist government of Afghanistan following the 1978 Saur Revolution, armed by the government and employed to guard sensitive infrastructure and maintain public order.
 However, almost all mention of the NODR disappeared following the Soviet invasion of Afghanistan in December 1979, possibly as the Soviets considered a loosely accountable body of irregular armed groups to be undesirable during their occupation.

-Women rights during the war
+In the Afghan mujahideen

+Bibi Ayesha, a female warlord in the Nahrin District who fought against the Soviet invasion achieved a degree of notability.